peromage/rice/README.md

 $ git clone https://github.com/peromage/pew.git .emacs.d
 ```

-Then Emacs will automatically installed everything for you.
+Then Emacs will automatically install everything for you.

 ## Make Local Changes

-Temporary local changes will be put into `local.el` including settings by `customize`.
+Temporary local changes can go into `local.el` including settings by `customize`.

-Also changes which don't need to be tracked by version control system can go into this file as well.

 `local.el` will be applied on top of the default pew configuration.